breakintoprogram/next-bbc-basic/README.md

 R.T.Russell ported this to Z80, and this version has been ported to a number of Z80 based machines.
 [You can find a full history of BBC Basic on his website](http://www.bbcbasic.co.uk/bbcbasic/history.html).

+Whilst I love Sinclair BASIC, I feel that BBC Basic addresses many of its shortcomings, including the clunky editor, variable name limitations for strings and arrays, and performance.

+“Ah”, I hear you say.
+“I can load a BBC Micro Core in my Next to run BBC Basic”.
+Yes of course you can do that, and it is an excellent core.
+You will of course be restricted to BBC Model B hardware in doing so.

+The advantage of running BBC Basic native on the Next is that it can potentially take advantage of the Next’s advanced graphics and sound capabilities; hardware sprites, Layer 2 graphics, multiple AY chips, and of course the legendary 28Mhz Turbo mode.

+### The Challenges

+The foundation of this port is R.T.Russell's original BBC Basic for Z80 code (for CP/M), with the CP/M specific code stripped out.
+This foundation code is just pure BASIC interpreter with no graphics, sound or file I/O support.

+I will need to add all of that in, in a manner that befits both BBC Basic, and the features available to the Next that the language was not designed to handle, such as hardware sprites.

 ### Next Specific Modifications

 The Next version is near identical to the original language, with the following changes: